AlmaTonara/DS_FP_Repo_123ssds32rdsax/README.md

 ### How to Run the .jar Files
 - Have OpenJDK version 23 or above installed and active
 - Double click either .jar files
+- "Benchmarking.jar" is a benchmarking app that facilitates direct input of variables and outputs runtime performance for operations into a .txt file
+- "SimulationApp.jar" is a simulation app that functions as a visual benchmarker, sacrificing precision for presentation

+- Alternatively, you can run either .jar files using the command line, navigating to the folder containing either files and executing "java -jar filename.jar" with openJDK version 23+ installed